 Threats from invasive insects are the new normal in this age of global trade.
 Over the past several years the fruit industry has been dealing with brown marmorated stink bug and spotted wing drosophila and now there is spotted lanternfly.
 Native to parts of Asia, this phloem-feeding planthopper was first discovered in the USA in the fall of 2014 in Berks County, PA.
 It can build to very large numbers and can cause significant injury to ornamental plants, native perennials, fruit trees and grapes.
 Indeed, in Korea, where it is also an invasive, spotted lanternfly is a serious pest of grapes.
-You can read a nice overview of spotted lanternfly and the risks it poses for grapes and treefruit crops by Dave Biddinger, Ed Rajotte and Juile Urban, entomologists at Penn State, at the following website: https://extension.psu.edu/spotted-lanternfly-on-grapes-and-tree-fruit.
+Heather Leach, SLF Coordinator, Penn State Extension is reporting that vineyards in the quarantine zone in Southeast PA are seeing a decline in vine vigor and reduced, or no, return crop associated with spotted lanternfly feeding.
+In vineyards with heavy infestations of SLF last fall, she is seeing significant vine death.
+While there are currently no known infestations of SLF in New York, adults or egg masses have been found in in 11 counties in New York (See map).
+Grapes have been shown to be one of the favorite fruit crops for all stages of SLF with females laying their eggs on posts, trunks and cordons.
+On a recent trip to the quarantine zone in SE PA 2nd instar nymphs were found feeding on wild grapes and young tree of heaven on the perimeter of the vineyard as well as in the outer edge of the commercial vineyard.